Who Needs Professional Liability Insurance?

-Professional liability insurance protects against claims that have to do with the service your client offers.
-If a customer sues your client because they experienced a financial loss due to something they provided, professional liability insurance coverage will usually kick in.
+Professional liability insurance protects against claims that have to do with the service your policyholder offers.
+If a customer sues your policyholder because they experienced a financial loss due to something the policyholder provided, professional liability insurance coverage will usually kick in.
 Professional liability insurance won’t offer coverage against the following:

-- Bodily injury to clients or customers: If a customer trips and falls while in a client’s store or office, general liability insurance coverage may protect the business, not professional liability insurance.
+- Bodily injury to clients or customers: If a customer trips and falls while in a policyholder’s store or office, general liability insurance coverage may protect the business, not professional liability insurance.